Maritime Cyber Risk

 Atheniem completely understand that approaches to cyber security will be company and ship specific, but they should be guided by appropriate standards and the requirements of relevant national regulations.

-This is the only course of this kind to receive this recognition and endorsement.
+This is the only course of this kind to receive this recognition.
 The course is delivered by Atheniem and Aureol Marine Ltd and between us we have a clear understanding of both the maritime operational and regulatory needs and cyber risk management.

-The Maritime Cyber Risk Management Training course is recognised by the Merchant Navy Training Board and endorsed by the UK Chamber of Shipping.
-The course is delivered at a location set by the you and covers:
+The Maritime Cyber Risk Management Training course is recognised and endorsed by the UK Chamber of Shipping.
+The course is delivered either via video, in person, or via our online Learning Management System and covers: